nathanielhall/starter-app/README.md

 # React Starter App

-The main purpose of this app is to experiment with the following technologies.
+The main purpose of this app is to experiment with the following technologies:

-Technologies

 - React
 - Babel(transpiler)